themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 **Case 2: Transformation when training model**

-When model is trained on image and labels, then we use random augmentations.
-The image is cropped to random size and aspect ratio and then resized to 224*224.
-Then, the image is horizontal flipped with 50% chance.
-Finally we normalize the image with imagenet mean and std.
+When the model is trained on image and labels, then we use random augmentations.
+The image is cropped to a random size and aspect ratio and then resized to 224*224.
+Then, the image is horizontally flipped with a 50% chance.
+Finally, we normalize the image with ImageNet mean and std.
 ![](/images/deepcluster-aug-model.png){.img-center}
 In PyTorch, this can be implemented as:
 ```python